Skip to main content

 Your Post-Retirement Plans Need to be Ready

-It’s a big mistake to enter into retirement without a specific plan for how you will spend your new-found time.
+It’s a big mistake to enter retirement without a specific plan for how you will spend your newfound time.
 Suddenly ending the career that defined you can be a major shock.
 Sadly, depression sets in for more recent retirees than society would like to admit.
 Even if you’re planning on doing some part-time work after you finish your career, it pays to remember that you are not necessarily guaranteed part-time employment.

 A better way to prepare for retirement is to find a way to wind down your career while you start exploring your post-retirement options.
 If you’re able to work part-time or shift your schedule for your last few years of work, it can help you make a smooth transition.
-Hopefully you’ve already filled some of free time with new hobbies, helping you adapt to your “new normal” much easier.
+Hopefully you’ve already filled some of your free time with new hobbies, helping you adapt to your “new normal” much easier.

 Your Nest Egg